bloominstituteoftechnology/Sprint-Challenge--Graphs/graph_dfs_debug/Answers.md

-Describe the fixes/improvements you made to the Graph implementation here.

 ### Linting Issues
 I've got Flake8 installed in my editor which checks that all Python files follow the PEP8 style guide.
 To get the code to comply I changed the following: